eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 using user_data_table = eosio::multi_index<"userdata"_n, user_data>;
 ```

 The code above defines a table type called `user_data_table`.
-An instance of this table type is a reference of a table, named `userdata`, that stores data defined by the `user_data` structure.
+An instance of this table type is a reference **within** a table, named `userdata`, that stores rows defined by the `user_data` structure.
 The structure contains two fields: the account `name`, and a boolean which says if a user is admin.
 The `primary_key()` inline method defines the primary key for the table, which in this case is the user's account name represented as a 64-bit unsigned integer value.

-Developers can use the `user_data_table` table type, to instantiate a reference the table and to perform various operations on that table, such as:
+Developers can use the `user_data_table` table type to perform various operations on that table, such as:

 - query the table for specific data,
 - insert new rows,